 Much like a mortgage, a fixed-rate means you’ll be paying the same amount in repayments and interest rates for a fixed period.
-After which, you will be charged the lender’s stand variable rate (SVR).
+After which, you will be charged the lender’s standard variable rate (SVR).

 Get your loan quote today

-Access from £100 to £5000†
+Access from £50 to £5000†

-If you’re looking for a secured personal loan alternative that doesn’t require putting your assets at risk, you could consider an unsecured personal loan.
+As mentioned, if you’re looking for a secured personal loan alternative that doesn’t require putting your assets at risk, you could consider an unsecured personal loan.

 Another alternative could be to borrow money from friends or family members.
 Before you apply for a loan, please consider whether you need one.